rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

    Replace {{ namespace }} with 'sonataflow-infra', for example, or any other namespace where you have previously installed your workflows and SonataFlow resources.

-   Your custom plugin configuration can look like this:
+   Your custom plugin configuration can look like the one [provided here](https://github.com/redhat-developer/rhdh-operator/blob/main/config/profile/rhdh/default-config/dynamic-plugins.yaml).
+That should contain the latest plugin versions that are released with the operator.

+   An example config:
    ```yaml
    apiVersion: v1
    kind: ConfigMap